Paulo Maluf: Later life and money laundering indictments

 Maluf was also part of an extensive investigation, by a Parliamentary Inquiry Committee set up in 2003, regarding money laundering involving bank accounts held by him and his family in Jersey (one of the Channel Islands).
 He has been convicted of corruption multiple times, but only in 2001 was the sentence final, with no possibility of appeal.
-At the time, he was forced to pay approximately R$500.000 to the state.
+At the time, he was forced to pay approximately R$500 thousand to the government.
 Many of his alleged crimes cannot be prosecuted, due to the nature of the Brazilian statute of limitations.
-Even if he were to be convicted, there would be serious questions about whether he would serve jail time, as he is over 70 years of age.
+Even if he were to be convicted, there would be serious questions about whether he would serve jail time, as he was already over 70 years of age.

-In early September 2005, Paulo Maluf and his son Flávio Maluf were temporarily arrested by the Brazilian Federal police, under the charge of intimidating witnesses of an ongoing investigation.
+In early September 2005, Paulo Maluf and his son Flávio Maluf were temporarily arrested by the Brazilian Federal Police, under the charge of intimidating witnesses of an ongoing investigation.
 They were only incarcerated for a few weeks.
 So notorious is Maluf's reputation that in Brazil the verb malufar was created, meaning "to steal public money".
 This verb is also sometimes used outside Brazil, with one example being the French newspaper "Le Monde".